Last update: 03.27.2019

 PureVPN is very fast and very shady.
 What is it good for?
-Our PureVPN review tries to answer that and more.
+We’ll try to answer that and more.

-Before we start to take PureVPN apart and judge them for seemingly betraying their heavily promoted no logs policy, maybe we should take a deep breath and have a look at the big picture.
-Because, first of all, we are here to provide you with the necessary knowledge to find yourself the best VPN.
+Before we start to take PureVPN apart and judge them for seemingly betraying their heavily promoted no-logs policy,we’ll take a deep breath and have a look at the big picture.

 Unfortunately for us and them, all the good things are pushed to the side due to PureVPN sharing data on their users with law enforcement and leaky software.

-Now, after the cold shower, let’s see what PureVPN does well:
+First, let’s see what PureVPN does well security-wise: